fanff/wolfenscii/README.md

 # Wolfenscii

 [Wolfenscii](https://github.com/fanff/wolfenscii) is a clone of the venerable Wolfenstein 3D using only ASCII characters for his graphical rendering.
 Wolfenscii is written in Python 2.
+Try it [here](http://fanff.github.io/wolfenscii/js/).

 ## Minimal documentation